ab6586 is designed to bind specifically to NATIVE collagen epitopes composed of multiple subunit strands.

 Non-specific cross reaction of anti-collagen antibodies with other human serum proteins or non-collagen extracellular matrix proteins is negligible.

 Mouse, Rat, Hamster, Cow, Dog, Human, Pig, Zebrafish, African green monkey, Chinese hamster, Syrian hamster Predicted to work with:

-Full length native protein (purified) corresponding to Human Collagen IV aa 1-1669.
+Full length native protein (purified) corresponding to Collagen IV.
 Collagen Type IV from human and bovine placenta.
 The immunogen maintains the native conformation of the protein.

 At least 11 genetically distinct gene products are collectively referred to as 'collagen types' or other proteins and proteoglycans of the extracellular matrix.
 In humans, collagens are composed of about 20 unique protein chains which under go various types of post-translational modifications and are ultimately assembled into a triple helix.
 This results in great diversity between collagen types.
 Collagens are highly conserved throughout evolution and are characterized by an uninterrupted "Glycine-X-Y" triplet repeat that is a necessary part of the triple helical structure.
 For these reasons it is often extremely difficult to generate antibodies with specificities to collagens.
 The development of type specific antibodies is dependent on NON-DENATURED three-dimensional epitopes.
 This preparation results in a native conformation of the protein.